ValentinPatrakeev/ValentinPatrakeev/README.md

-### Welcome to my Portfolio👋

 ---
-My name is Valentin Patrakeev.
+I'm Valentin Patrakeev.
 I am a machine learning specialist This GitHub repository will serve as my portfolio.
 ---